Questions have been gathered from forums and meeting commentary. Please direct other questions you may have to: email@example.com

 Q. What is changing as we further adopt Policy-based governance?

-A. We are evolving in our processes, not in the overall work we do.
+A. We are evolving in our processes, not in the overall work we do or programming we offer.
 The broad definition of Policy-based Governance includes the overall operation of the Church, including governing, programs, and additional areas such as affinity groups, chalice circles, youth groups.
 Not everything will need to be “governed” by annual goals (such as affinity groups), but all operations in our Church will benefit from clearer processes and points of contact to ensure the purpose and practice of that activity meets the needs of the people it serves.

 Operations: Support for program teams will be from Staff rather than Elected/volunteer Board Trustees and is outlined in the proposed Organizational Chart.
 Staff will not be doing the work the program teams have always done; Staff* will be supporting those volunteers.
 (This already has been happening for many years in areas such as Youth RE, Music, and Pastoral Associates.)
 Each staff member has a liaison and leadership role in particular areas of congregational life, and will serve as oversight for the finances of those areas.
 They will be responsible to ensure we stay within our budget.
 There will be more and better communication and engagement during planned gatherings with the congregation, seeking input and feedback to guide our priorities that speak to our mission and goals.